 Last thoughts for First Man: It doesn’t feel like a prequel to the (IMO) far superior Apollo 13 at all: keep in mind it’s NOT an adventure film.
 There are exciting moments for sure, but most of the runtime is silent and clouded with grief.
 I did enjoy the space scenes, what we got of them.
 But we also had to endure a lot of sorrow, silence, and unpleasantness between the space action.
 That might have highlighted the power of the rocket scenes, which were undeniably cool.
 I wish the movie had more of that powerful imagery.

 Should you see First Man in the theater?
 I saw it in IMAX, which made the rocket scenes rumble, and the quiet scenes more tense.
-If you’re a real fan of NASA and the space program, it’s a must-see,ย just to experience it properly.
+If you’re a real fan of NASA and the space program, it’s a must-see, just to experience it properly.
 For everyone else, wait for the DVD.

-Donโ€™t miss your favorite movie moments because you have to pee or need a snack.
+Don’t miss your favorite movie moments because you have to pee or need a snack.
 Use the RunPee app (Androidor iPhone) when you go to the movies.
-We have Peetimes for all wide release films every week, including Civil War, Monkey Man, Godzilla x Kong: The new Empire and coming soon The Ministry of Ungentlemanly Warfare, and Fall Guy and many others.
-We have literally thousands of Peetimesโ€”from classic movies through today’s blockbusters.
+We have Peetimes for all wide release films every week, including Wicked, Gladiator II, Red One, The Wild Robot and coming soon Moana 2, The Lord of the Rings: The War of the Rohirrim, Kraven the Hunter, Mufasa: The Lion King and many others.
+We have literally thousands of Peetimes—from classic movies through today’s blockbusters.
 You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee.
 If there’s a new film out there, we’ve got your bladder covered.